Breatherzy/brp-ml-model/readme.md

 - `models/`: Contains source code for the models.
 - `models/saves/`: Contains trained models.
 - `notebooks/`: Contains Jupyter notebooks.
 - `scripts/`: Contains scripts to run the models.
+There are also scripts used for manual and automatic labeling.

 ## AUTHORS: